Squatters’ Rights: State Laws, Evictions, and Adverse Possession Laws

 Most states and municipalities have specific regulations regarding the handling of unauthorized occupants in your property.
 It’s always a good idea to get legal advice from a licensed professional when looking to pursue an eviction process.

-• The next step is to file an Unlawful Detainer Action.
 The process varies from state to state, so it’s best to solicit the services of an attorney.
-This action will trigger the process of serving the squatters with a formal eviction notice, which is most often delivered by the local sheriff.
+This action of serving an eviction notice will trigger the process of serving the squatters with a formal eviction notice, which is most often delivered by the local sheriff.
 The sooner you start this process, the sooner you’ll be able to remove the squatters.
 If they do not leave after the eviction has gone through the courts, you’ll likely need to go to the police station or sheriff’s office to ask for assistance removing the squatters from your property.

 Squatter evictions typically occur when larger real estate firms purchase distressed properties or foreclosed properties.
 In contrast, squatter evictions are rarely necessary for independent landlords because these landlords tend to have a better knowledge of the status of their tenants and properties.

-Property owners need to be familiar with squatter’s rights and the legal processes and documentation required to handle this situation efficiently should it ever occur to them.
+Property owners should be well-versed in squatter's rights and understand the legal processes and documentation required to handle squatters if the situation arises.
+Being proactive is crucial to safeguarding your property from unauthorized occupation.